Illini-Media-Company/central-backend/README.md

 .\scripts\run.bat
 ```

 7. Open your favorite browser and navigate to <https://localhost:5001>.
-Ignore the "your connection is not private" warning; that's not an issue because no data is sent over the internet, since the server is running on your computer.
+Ignore the "your connection is not private" warning; that's not an issue because no data is sent over the internet (the server is running on your computer).